 Overseeing Construction Contracts

-As part of the Under Secretary’s High Five priority of Excellence & Innovation, OBO aims to utilize technology to enhance capabilities across all phases of a facility’s lifecycle.
+As part of M High Five priority of Excellence & Innovation, OBO aims to utilize technology to enhance capabilities across all phases of a facility’s lifecycle.
 OBO is piloting software currently utilized in the private sector to reduce the use of hard-copy commissioning documents.
 OBO has invited external experts to review capabilities, compatibility with other platforms, and technical security requirements.
 OBO also is updating the commissioning task order statement of work template to include language about routinely uploading hard-copy commissioning performance tests and related documentation.
 Furthermore, OBO’s new Data Requirements and Standards, developed under the Embassy After Next initiative, and training have improved the quality of data, with which OBO makes project-related decisions.

 3. Information Security and Management